svc333/overview/whats-new/index.md

 #### Updates to {{site.data.keyword.cloudant_short_notm}} service usage metrics

-  * The computation of usage metrics for {{site.data.keyword.cloudant_short_notm}} has been updated to reflect the total amount of GBs used and available across all nodes in a {{site.data.keyword.cloudant_short_notm}} cluster.
-Typically, a {{site.data.keyword.cloudant_short_notm}} cluster contains 3 nodes, and a document in the database is replicated across all the nodes in the cluster for high-availability and disaster recovery.
+  * The computation of usage metrics for {{site.data.keyword.cloudant_short_notm}} has been updated to reflect the total number of GBs used and available across all nodes in a {{site.data.keyword.cloudant_short_notm}} cluster.
+Typically, a {{site.data.keyword.cloudant_short_notm}} cluster contains three nodes, and a document in the database is replicated across all the nodes in the cluster for high-availability and disaster recovery.
 With the August updates, the capacity metric in the {{site.data.keyword.cloudant_short_notm}} dial (available in the _Resource Usage > Services_ view) indicates the space across all the nodes in the cluster.
-For example, if a single {{site.data.keyword.cloudant_short_notm}} cluster contains 3 nodes, each with 1000 GB capacity, the capacity limit will be 3000 GB.
-If 1500 GBs of that capacity have been used, the {{site.data.keyword.cloudant_short_notm}} usage metric will be 50%.
+For example, if a single {{site.data.keyword.cloudant_short_notm}} cluster contains three nodes, each with 1000-GB capacity, the capacity limit is 3000 GB.
+If 1500 GBs of that capacity have been used, the {{site.data.keyword.cloudant_short_notm}} usage metric is 50%.

 #### Updates to the scheduling of maintenance updates

   * In {{site.data.keyword.Bluemix_dedicated_notm}}, customers can manage the dates and times when their dedicated environments are available for deployment of system updates.
 Customers can define availability windows representing dates and times when maintenance updates can and cannot be deployed to their Dedicated environment.
 In the August update, _Available Update Windows_ have been renamed _Update Windows_, and _Unavailable Update Windows_ have been renamed _Blackout Windows_.
 Beyond the terminology changes, customers now have more flexibility and margin for defining blackout (unavailable) dates.
-Once requested, blackout dates will require IBM approval, and the time it takes to gain approval will vary.
+Once requested, blackout dates require IBM approval, and the time it takes to gain approval will vary.
 When the requested blackout dates are approved, IBM will cancel any existing updates that are currently scheduled during the unavailable window.
 IBM will also create new records for these updates and schedule them outside the approved blackout dates.

 See the [video demonstration](https://bit.ly/2eCQNvu){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") for more information.